devlinjunker/JS-Fun/play/test.karma/README.md

 ### Dev/Tests/Running

-`npm run dev-watch` to run the webpack development server and watch for changes on the files to reload
+`npm run watch` to watch all of the files and re-run tests with karma and mocha on change.

-`npm run test` to run all of the unit tests for the application
+Also run a Webpack Dev Server in the at http://localhost:3000 for running the application during development

-`npm run test-watch` to run all of the test files with karma and mocha, with watching for changes to re-run the tests on save
+`npm run test` to only run all of the unit tests for the application once

-`npm run watch` ...
-TODO: Combine Webpack and Karma
+`npm run dev-watch` to only run the webpack development server and watch for changes on the files to reload